foxriver76/ioBroker.denon/README.md

     |:---:|:---:|
     |string|R|

     *String in JSON format, which represents the current saved favorites by its id.
+    The names of the channel are limited by 20 digits.
 You can save the current channel to an id by setting settings.savePreset and load one by setting settings.loadPreset to the related id.*

 #### Channel: zoneMain / zone2 / zone3